CodyAdam/my-admin-panel/doc/back-end.md

 The authentication is done through the `/auth/login` route.
 The user must provide his email and password.
 If the credentials are correct, the user is authenticated and a JWT is returned.
 This JWT must be used in the `Authorization` header of **every** request to the API.

+# Mailing

+When a new user get registered through the `/auth/register` route, an email is sent to the newly created user through the **rabbitMQ** API.

+You can preview sent mail by accessing the MailDev ([wm.fgdou.ovh/maildev/](https://wm.fgdou.ovh/maildev/)) interface.

 # Routes